 The Current Firm

 Snedden Hall & Gallop remained a partnership until 1997.
 On becoming a corporation, it’s first managing director was Richard Faulks, who has now been in this position for over 20 years.
-There are currently five directors and 30 staff.
+There are currently four directors and 30 staff.

 Get in touch